Akinzekeel/BlazorGrid/README.md

 BlazorGrid does not match all of the features of jQuery.DataTables, however it is also a lot more light-weight and does not depend on JavaScript at all.

+**WARNING: This package is currently in preview (version 0.2.0-beta at the point of writing this warning).
+See the end of the file for information on what's missing.**

 ## Features
 - Fetching remote data page-wise
 - Sorting, filtering & paging (server-side only)